3 Methods of GDP Calculation4 min read

-- GDP is the final value of the final goods and services produced within the geographic boundaries of a country during a specified period of time, normally a year.
+GDP is the final value of the final goods and services produced within the geographic boundaries of a country during a specified period of time, normally a year.
 It counts the goods and services produced within the country and hence does not consider the products that the country imports from another country.

 GDP Growth Rate

 GDP growth rate is an important indicator of the economic performance of a country.
 It is the percentage increase in GDP from year to year.
-It tells us exactly whether the economy is growing quicker or slower than the preceeding year.
+It tells us exactly whether the economy is growing quicker or slower than the preceding year.
 Most countries use real GDP to remove the effect of inflation.

 Significance of GDP

-- The “corporate profits” and “inventory” data in the GDP report are a great resource for equity investors, as both categories show total growth during the period.
+The “corporate profits” and “inventory” data in the GDP report are a great resource for equity investors, as both categories show total growth during the period.
 Corporate profits data also displays pre-tax profits, operating cash flows and breakdowns for all major sectors of the economy.

 Methods of GDP Calculation